United States v. Booker: Stevens

-Breyer's opinion
+Breyer

 Justice Breyer reiterated his disagreement with the Apprendi rule, and then identified specific reasons not to apply the Blakely holding to the Federal Sentencing Guidelines.
 The facts used to determine a defendant's sentence had historically been solely within a judge's purview, and the Federal Sentencing Guidelines should be treated no differently.
 Creating a system that frustrated the goal of increased sentencing uniformity hardly seemed fair to defendants or to the public at large.
 The fact that the Guidelines were administrative rules rather than statutes also was significant to Breyer.
 And to the extent that the Guidelines did not adequately take into account an aggravating or mitigating circumstance, a judge was free to depart from the Guidelines range.
 Thus, the defendant had every expectation that, despite the Guidelines, he might receive a sentence at or near the statutory maximum rather than at the top end of the Guidelines range.

-Scalia's opinion
+Scalia

 Justice Scalia took issue with the Court's inferring a "reasonableness" standard of appellate review of sentences from the remainder of a statute from which it had excised the express statement that sentences should be reviewed for "reasonableness."
 Traditionally, sentencing discretion was not reviewable on appeal.
 When the Guidelines were enacted, appellate review was limited to discrete cases delineated by statute; appellate review was not plenary.
 According to the text of the statute, the "power to review a sentence for reasonableness arises only when the sentencing court has departed from the applicable guideline range."
 The situation here was not that the statute did not explicitly set forth a standard of review, but rather that the statute did explicitly set forth such a standard, but then excised from the statute the provision that established the standard.
 Was it proper for the Court to "look for some congressional 'implication' of a different standard of review in the remnants of the statute that the Court has left standing?
 Only in Wonderland."

 Furthermore, it was not as easy for the courts to apply the "reasonableness" standard in the context of appellate review of sentences as the majority would have liked.
 First, there was no history of applying that standard under the Guidelines regime.
 Second, under the majority's holding that standard would apply across the board to all sentence appeals, including those that involved no legal error.
 "The worst feature of the scheme is that no one knows — and perhaps no one is meant to know — how advisory Guidelines and 'unreasonableness' review will function in practice."